-Further, to ensure that the baseline requirements of the methodology and the registered PoA-DD are still complied with by the VPA at the time of transition, a baseline survey was conducted by CME in September to November 2020.
+Further, to ensure that the baseline requirements of the methodology and the registered PoA-DD are still complied with by the VPA at the time of transition, a baseline survey was conducted by CME between September to October 2020.
 This survey was carried out through a random representative approach by considering end-users that have expressed an interest in buying the solar products from Partner Organizations (PO) who are part of the VPA at the time of submission for transition.